 Auckland's economy needs to be constantly agile and innovative.
 This is particularly important in an age of disruptions such as climate change, geopolitical tensions and rapid technological change.

 International connectivity is also critical to Auckland's economy and success.
 We must deliver innovative, quality products and services to markets across the globe in timely and sustainable ways.

 In recent decades there has been an increase in Asia's prosperity.
 Auckland's proximity to Asia provides multiple opportunities for developing trade and economic engagement, as described on the

 Tripartite Economic Alliance page.

-We also have immense potential in the growing numbers of young people living in Auckland, who will need to play a significant role as future innovators and entrepreneurs within the economy.
+We also have immense potential in the growing numbers of young and diverse people living in Auckland, who will need to play a significant role as future innovators and entrepreneurs within the economy.

 Disruption and a changing world

 Disruptions such as climate change, pandemics, geopolitical tensions and technological transformation highlight vulnerabilities in our regional and global economy and challenge the way we view

 Technology is transforming business models, employment opportunities and consumer behaviour.
 Changes for individuals and organisations will be both positive and negative as new jobs are created and existing jobs disappear.